-Jen Rubin is the Executive Producer of Love Wisconsin, leads storytelling workshops around Madison, co-produces the Moth StorySlam, co-hosts Inside Stories Podcast, and teaches social policy class at the University of Wisconsin School of Social Work's Part Time Program.
-Jen is an obsessive maker of mixed tapes, quite possibly the best challah baker in town, and has worked for social change throughout her career |
+Jen Rubin is the Executive Producer of Love Wisconsin, leads storytelling workshops in Madison and around the state, co-produced the Moth StorySlam in Madison for ten years, and is on the Great Midwest Bagel Quest.
+Jen is an obsessive maker of mixed tapes, quite possibly the best challah baker in town. |

 An Engrossing Memoir" The Progressive